michaeltio/michaeltio/README.md

 # Michael Tio 👨‍💻

 Hi there!
-I'm **Tio**, a passionate software engineer with experience in backend and frontend development, cloud technologies, and Linux-based systems.
-I love solving complex problems and building scalable applications.
-I'm also deeply interested in **Web3 applications** and the **blockchain ecosystem**, and I'm continuously exploring how decentralized technologies can reshape the digital world.
+I'm Tio, a passionate software engineer with expertise in full-stack development and cloud technologies.
+I specialize in building scalable web applications and have a strong focus on Web3 and blockchain development.
+I love solving complex problems and creating innovative solutions that bridge traditional web technologies with decentralized systems.
 ---

 ## 🚀 Technologies & Tools